PX4/PX4-user_guide/en/concept/events_interface.md

 ## Implementation

-During PX4 build, only the event ID, log level(s) and arguments (if any) are added to the binary by the compiler.
+During PX4 build, only the code is added directly to the binary by the compiler (i.e. the event ID, log level(s) and any arguments).

-At the same time, a python script scans the whole source code for event calls, extracts the metadata and assembles a JSON metadata file.
+The metadata for all events is built into a separate JSON metadata file (using a python script that scans the whole source code for event calls).

 ### Publishing Event Metadata to a GCS